memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 used in most RTOS, as well as the most prominent operating systems like Linux, Windows, and MacOS.
 At a high level preemptive schedulers can stop the execution of a task at any time it sees fit.
-Generally, there is a concept of priority, and the OS kernel will favor higher priority threads when determining which threads to run while attempting to allow all tasks to run.
+Generally, there is a concept of priority, and the OS kernel will favor higher-priority threads when determining which threads to run while attempting to allow all tasks to run.

 ![]({% img_url embedded-rust-async/preemptive.excalidraw.png %})